 The Average Block Loads module optionally can accept monthly loads (total and peak) data.
-New in the GLD 2010 Edition, the Average Block Loads module also can accept 8760 hourly loads data.
+In GLD 2014, the Average Block Loads module also can accept 8760 hourly loads data.
 When the user inputs these monthly and/or hourly data, the program provide a number of calculated outputs included monthly/hourly borehole evolution temperatures, heat pump performance on a monthly or hourly basis, graphical representations of the thermal storage effects from balanced loads profiles, etc.